keerthana98/MovieBookingSystem/README.md

 # MovieBookingSystem
-Customers will be able to view movies - their ratings,reviews and trailers , choose seats and get billing information using an interactive
+Customers can view movie showtimes, ratings, reviews and trailers.
+The project also has an innovative implementation on the seat matrix and billing system with an interactive
-UI.
+User Interface.